sepehrvakili/abstract-be/README.md

 ###<a name="users-retrieve"></a>All Users Profiles Retrieval

 This request will allow a user to retrieve profiles of all users, paginated, as long as an `Auth-Token` is provided.
 Each request will provide 20 profiles at most.
 Providing a `page` param will allow you to get consequent profiles.
+For first 20 users `page` can be empty since default value is `1`.
+For second 20 users (eg. users 21-40) `page` should be `2` and so on.

 **URL** /users?page=1